-New pest animal introductions via the illegal pet trade or unknowingly, transported for example in cargo or fodder, continue to threaten Queensland’s environment.
+New pest animals introduced via the illegal pet trade or unknowingly transported, for example in cargo or fodder, continue to threaten Queensland’s environment.
 More than 20 pest animal detections have been made in recent years including ferrets, boa constrictors, American corn snakes, and an iguana.

 Distribution of Rusa deer (Cervus timorensis) in 2018